hashicorp/puppet-bootstrap/README.md

 The goal of this repository is to create a set of scripts that run on every version of every platform to set up Puppet.

+## What the Scripts Do

+Each script installs the Puppet agent and Facter, but _does not_ start the Puppet agent service that many PuppetLabs packages automatically install.
+It is up to you to determine if you'd like to start the agent, using additional scripting.

 ## Using a Script

 To use one of the scripts in this repository, you can either download the